Jeimer Candelario Player Props: Nationals vs. Rockies

-After going 0-for-4 in his last game, Jeimer Candelario and the Washington Nationals take on the Colorado Rockies (who will hand the ball to Kyle Freeland) at 4:10 PM ET on Thursday.
+On Friday, Jeimer Candelario (on the back of going 1-for-4) and the Washington Nationals play the Colorado Rockies, whose starting pitcher will be Jose Urena.
+First pitch is at 8:40 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Rays.
+In his previous game he had a one-hit showing (1-for-4) against the Rockies.

 Jeimer Candelario Game Info & Props vs. the Rockies